epfl-ada/ada-2024-project-gear5/README.md

 Week 9 -- 11/11 - 17/11:
 - [x] Finding the additional datasets needed for the idea
 - [ ] Combining the dataset and cleaning the data
-- [ ] Have Proofs of conecepts for all the methods we want to use in the project
+- [ ] Have Proofs of concepts for all the methods we want to use in the project
 - [ ] Project P2 deadline

 Week 10 -- 18/11 - 24/11: